slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 ## Publishing

+<span class="beta-indicator">ALPHA</span> - For access, please see [UI Components Alpha](/docs/ui-components-alpha)

-**Publishing is not available during the Alpha**
+**Publishing is generally not available during the Alpha**

-Reach out to the DevS team when your app is ready to publish.
+Reach out to the Developer Relations team when your app is ready to publish.
 You can use any avenue to do this or simply email devrel@asana.com with your app's email and the name of the app you wish to publish.

 </section>